erithion/smartbook-editor/README.md

 ## Prerequisites
 Installed node.js, yarn

-## To build on both Windows and Linux
+## Build
+On either Windows or Linux just clone the repository and execute the commands below

 * `npm install`
 * `yarn dist`

-The build would be in dist folder
+Upon finish the build would be in dist folder
-* On Windows - portable exe file
+* On Windows it is a portable executable file
-* On Linux - deb file
+* On Linux it is a deb installation package

 ## Demo
 <details>